Bongikk/AIM-VI/README.md

 **Can humanity survive without transparent truth?**

-If the answer is NO - then AIM-VI or something similar **must** exist.
+If the answer is NO - then AI-MVI or something similar **must** exist.

 Not because it is easy.
 Not because it is safe.